 As we’ve pivoted to remote work and more of a virtual healthcare environment, employers are finding it imperative to engage their employees who aren’t physically present in the office.

 We’re seeing this digital model accelerate with a $12 billion investment into digital health tech in the first half of 2020 alone.
 Platforms like HealthJoy that connect members to care are innovating the most rapidly.
 HealthJoy is a great example of the digitization of employee engagement, and it has seen a 10x average increase in the use of telemedicine for those who use HealthJoy over those who don’t—a stat that even preceded COVID.

 4) The COVID exit will have its own bumps.

 Deferred or avoided treatment has been a factor in hospital losses in 2020 and will be a factor in employee health at some point going forward.
-It is unknown exactly how avoided care will impact plan experience in the upcoming years, but we do anticipate it adding complexity and cost to potentially undiagnosed care.
+It’s unknown exactly how avoided care will impact plan experience in the coming years, but expect it to add complexity and cost to potentially undiagnosed care.

 5) Those hospital losses in 2020 could place upward pressure on prices for commercial (non-plan) prices.

 Hospitals are facing a projected loss of $323 billion in 2020, according to the American Hospital Association.
 This has been caused by the loss of higher-margin elective treatments such as knee replacements or hip surgeries.
 (Meanwhile, insurers have been enjoying record profits due to significantly lower claims.)

 Now, hospitals and health systems are investing heavily in advertising to get patients back in.
 They could also be looking to make up for these losses when they renegotiate with major network providers.

 Being efficient and proactive in employee health management will be crucial to offsetting these losses and maintaining care.
 Additionally, there will be continued efforts to drive members to the best quality, lowest cost providers by utilizing pricing transparency technology or narrow network options.